 How many screws does the PAMFast screw gun hold?

-The PAMFast AutoFeed Screw Gun holds 50 screws per collated strip, which makes installation fast and eliminates the struggle handling loose screws.
+The PAMFast AutoFeed Screw Gun holds 50 screws per collated strip, which makes installation fast and eliminates the struggle of handling loose screws.